Enochmia/object_tracking_drone/others/plan/readme.md

-# Uploading plz wait!
-Thank you!
+# Uploaded thanks for waiting